EXPERIENCED MINNESOTA MOTORCYCLE CRASH ATTORNEYS

 Motor vehicle recalls and defects are terrifying in general, and for motorcycles, it’s even scarier because of the higher chances of endangerment.

-Many motorcycle accidents could be the result of a design defect, which is the result of a manufacturing company intentionally designing a specific model in a way that could foreseeably result in an accident or malfunction of some sort.
-A manufacturing defect is when something wrong happened during the assembly of the motorcycle that was different from its intended design, and this lemon so to speak had a deviation that ended up being dangerous.
+Many motorcycle accidents could be the result of a design defect.
+This is the result of a manufacturing company intentionally designing a specific model in a way that could foreseeably result in an accident or malfunction of some sort.
+A manufacturing defect is when something wrong happened during the assembly of the motorcycle that was different from its intended design.
+And this lemon had a deviation that ended up being dangerous.

-Sometimes it’s hard to be notified if your motorcycle has been recalled if you purchase it used or in many other fashions.
+Sometimes it’s hard to be notified if your motorcycle has been recalled if you purchase it used.
 A good way to make sure you stay in the loop just in case of any recall is to inform the manufacturing company who made your motorcycle which model you own and get on their mailing list.

 Minnesota Vehicle and Motorcycle Accident Statistics